steelcj/source-archives-tools/docs/git/minimal-git-workflow-example.md

 ------

-# ✔ Step 2 — Check What Will Be Committed
+# Check What Will Be Committed

 ```bash
 git status